Lydia Simmonds

 Lydia Simmonds is a fictional character from the BBC soap opera EastEnders, initially played by Margaret Tyzack and then by Heather Chasen.
 She is the maternal grandmother of Ricky (Sid Owen) and Janine Butcher (Charlie Brooks).
-She made her debut on April 5, 2011, was portrayed by Tyzack, who left the show due to health reasons on April 13, and appeared as Lydia in three episodes before passing away on June 25, 2011.
+She made her debut on 5 April 2011, was portrayed by Tyzack, who left the show for health reasons on 13 April, and appeared as Lydia in three episodes before dying on 25 June 2011.
 Chasen appeared in the role from 21 April.
 The character was killed-off and Chasen made her last appearance on 13 June 2011, and, though not credited for it, did a voice-over for the 14 June episode.
 Executive producer Bryan Kirkwood later said that Lydia's storyline was perfect and that Chasen made the part of Lydia her own.

-Described as "brilliantly funny" and a "cantankerous, rich old bag of a grannie", ex- EastEnders star Natalie Cassidy (who played Sonia Fowler) praised the introduction of Lydia, whilst a writer for the Daily Mirror said the bond between Lydia and Janine was the "most touching and entertaining in Soapland."
+Described as "brilliantly funny" and a "cantankerous, rich old bag of a grannie", EastEnders star Natalie Cassidy (who plays Sonia Fowler) praised the introduction of Lydia, whilst a writer for the Daily Mirror said the bond between Lydia and Janine was the "most touching and entertaining in Soapland."
 Kirkwood later stated that he had a "soft spot" for Lydia's last episode and Metro's Rachel Tarley deemed Lydia "brilliantly funny."